mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 In this tutorial, we will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
 We will cover the setup of the necessary services and the generation of embeddings from any webpage.
 This will allow us to easily set up a chatbot that is ready to assist and provide help on the subject.

-To accomplish this, we will utilize the Marketplace application called "AI RAG Chat".
-This application includes the "AI RAG Template", which leverages the APIs provided by [OpenAI](https://openai.com/) to create a Chatbot.
-Additionally, we will use the "AI RAG Chat", a small frontend application written in React that provides a quick chat system to communicate with the service.
+To accomplish this, we will utilize the Marketplace application called **AI RAG Chat**.
+This application includes the **AI RAG Template**, which leverages the APIs provided by [OpenAI](https://openai.com/) to create a Chatbot.
+Additionally, we will use the **AI RAG Template Chat**, a small frontend application written in React that provides a quick chat system to communicate with the service.

-Furthermore, we will install the "API Documentation Aggregator" application and the "API Portal" from the templates.
+Furthermore, we will install the **API Documentation Aggregator** application and the **API Portal** from the templates.
 These will enable us to easily send HTTP requests to the AI RAG Template service in order to generate the embeddings.

 The prerequisites for this tutorial are as follows: